CFerraren/Python-Matplotlib/README.md

 - [x] 1.1_Series Plot

-        Suitable for large samples.
+        Suitable for high samples.
 You can used it to evaluate patterns and behavior in data over time.

         Especially good for time-series data like stock-price.

 - [x] 1.1_Bar Plot

-        Suitable for small samples.
+        Suitable for low granularity.
 You can use it to compare the difference among observations and evaluate the pattern.

         Example will be company annual revenue